espensirnes/download_repo_assignments/README.md

 Go to https://github.com/settings/tokens/new and generate a token, and set TOKEN to it.

 ## usrnames.csv
-Remember to fill usrnames.csv with the git hub user names of the students.
+Remember to fill usrnames.csv with two columns: The git hub user names of the students and a group identifier